 - Preheat oven to 425’F and line a baking sheet with parchment paper.

-- Place tapioca flour into a large glass bowl.
+- Place 2 cups tapioca flour into a large glass bowl.
 Set aside.

 - In a sauce pan, bring milk, butter/ghee , and salt to a boil and turn off heat.
 Pour milk mixture over tapioca flour and mix until well incorporated.
+It will be a bit dry and crumbly.
 Allow dough to rest for 10 minutes to cool.

 - Transfer baking sheet to oven AND decrease oven temperature to 375’F. Bake until puffy and golden on top, about 22 to 25 minutes.
 Remove from oven and serve.